BerlinhouseLabs/the-bot/README.md

 ## 🤖 Telegram Integration

 - Add your bot to a Telegram group.
-- Set the webhook to your deployed endpoint (`/api/v1/core/telegram/webhook`).
+- The bot uses polling to receive messages (no webhook setup required).
 - Use `/ask <question>` in the group to get AI-powered answers.
-- All group messages are processed for context and memory.
+- All group messages are processed for context and memory (handled by Zep Cloud).

 ---